 Promotion of Ethanol Gasoline Vehicles Pilot Project

 China first developed an ethanol fuel industry 15 years ago, when ethanol was employed for the increased utilization of corn in the country.
 In 2004, 11 provinces used ethanol gasoline, making up one-fifth of the country’s total gasoline consumption.

-Until now, ethanol gasoline was promoted in Heilongjiang, Jilin, Liaoning, Henan, Anhui, and Guangxi provinces with a fully closed type.
-Hubei (9 cities), Shandong (8 cities), Hebei (6 cities), Jiangsu (5 cities), and Inner Mongolia (3 cities) provinces promoted the ethanol gasoline with a semi-closed type.
-The promotion was expanded in an orderly manner in 15 provinces, including Beijing and Tianjin.
+Until the end of 2019, ethanol gasoline was promoted in the Heilongjiang, Jilin, Liaoning, Henan, Anhui, Guangxi, Shangxi, Hebei and Tianjin provinces with a fully closed type.
+Hubei (nine cities), Shandong (eight cities), Jiangsu (five cities), Guangdong (one city) and Inner Mongolia (three cities) provinces promoted ethanol gasoline with a semi-closed type.
+Ethanol gasoline has not been rolled out as quickly as expected.

 The promotion of ethanol gasoline for motor vehicles in Tianjin started before August 31, 2018.
 The closed operation in Tianjin was realized on September 30.
 Ordinary gasoline was basically replaced by ethanol gasoline in the entire city.
-Tianjin has 874 fuel stations in the city, with an annual sales volume of about 2.54 million tons.
+Tianjin has 874 fuel stations in the city, with an annual sales volume of about 2.5 million tons.
 According to the standard of adding ethanol, about 260,000 tons of fuel ethanol is needed every year.
 By the end of July 2019, a total of 1.6 billion liters of ethanol gasoline for vehicles were sold in Tianjin, with 52.5 million vehicles filled with ethanol gasoline.